rstock-co/ruby_tutorial/README.md

 # Ruby Tutorial

 This repo is primarily based on [Michael Hartl's "Learn Enough Ruby to be Dangerous"](https://www.learnenough.com/courses) tutorial.
-Below are the topics I went touched on (see **"my_ruby_notes.md"** for more detailed notes)*
+Below are the topics I touched on (see **"my_ruby_notes.md"** for more detailed notes)*

 ### Chapter 1:  Introduction to Ruby